Private, In-Home Tutoring in Concord, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Concord students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Concord students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Concord Public Schools & Concord-Carlisle Regional School District contains five schools and nearly 1,900 students.
 The district is also home to a preschool and an adult community education program.
 The district’s curriculum department has the simple goal of improving student achievement by improving instruction and assessment.
 The district also provides a number of career and technical courses, and in partnership with the community are able to introduce work learning and internships to students.